-The Prince Philip Maritime Collections Centre is home to the Royal Museums Greenwich stored collections and state of the art conservation studios.
+The Prince Philip Maritime Collections Centre is home to the Royal Museums Greenwich stored collections.

-This new facility is full of inspiring objects which normally would be away from public view.
+The facility is full of inspiring objects which normally would be away from public view.
+Come behind the scenes to explore these hidden treasures for yourself, and learn more about the conservation and storage teams who care for the collections.

 Tours and talks